 Mayor's "Green Leader" Business Recognition Awards

-All award recipients are publicly honored at the City Council meeting as well as being named in a press release about the recognition awards.
-Recipients are also given a framed Certificate of Achievement to display.
+All award recipients are publicly honored at a special City Council meeting as well as named in a press release about the recognition awards.

-Businesses with buildings that exceed 90 points, in addition to the items mentioned above, also are presented with a “Green Leader” award plaque by the Mayor and are highlighted in paid local newspaper advertisements as “Green Leaders.”
-Additionally, these businesses are featured on the Utilities website.
+Businesses with buildings that exceed 90 points, in addition to the items mentioned above, also are presented with a “Gold Level” recognition.

-IF I DIDN’T QUALIFY THIS YEAR, WHAT CAN I DO TO BE ELIGIBLE IN 2014?
+IF I DIDN’T QUALIFY THIS YEAR, WHAT CAN I DO TO BE ELIGIBLE IN FUTURE YEARS?